Gabriel Moreno Player Props: Diamondbacks vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 21st-ranked team ERA across all league pitching staffs (4.51).
+- The Tigers have the 22nd-ranked team ERA across all MLB pitching staffs (4.52).

-- The Tigers rank 18th in baseball in home runs given up (74 total, 1.2 per game).
+- Tigers pitchers combine to allow 76 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

 © 2023 Data Skrive.
 All rights reserved.